Our2020View/Our2020View.github.io/miscmods.md

 <h3>Larger Dining Table</h3>

 We found the dining table that came with the View a bit too small.
 We wanted it a little wider for times when it is being used for a games table, and the length longer to allow for a more relaxed seating position.
-I found a table top from IKEA that made for a pretty simple swap out, with only a little bit of effort:
+I found a table top from IKEA that made for a pretty simple swap out, with only a little bit of effort.
+It is four inches longer, and 3 and a quarter inches wider:

 [IKEA Linnmon Table Top](https://www.ikea.com/ca/en/p/linnmon-tabletop-white-00251135/)